Medicare Supplement Health Plans Are Going Away

 Compare Plans - Retirement Before July 1, 2013

-Following is information on the Comprehensive, Plus and Premium Medicare Supplement Health Plans offered by the Medical Trust for participants who have retired, or are eligible to retire1 prior to July 1, 2013.
+Following is information about the Comprehensive, Plus, and Premium Medicare Supplement Health Plans offered by the Medical Trust for participants who retired, or are eligible to retire1 prior to July 1, 2013.

-If you retire on or after July 1, 2013 and are not eligible to retire prior to July 1, 2013, see Compare Plans for the updated schedule of costs for the Medicare Supplement Health Plans.
+If you retire on or after July 1, 2013 and are not eligible to retire prior to July 1, 2013, see plan comparisons.

 With each plan, you are responsible for some out-of-pocket expenses, up to certain annual out-of-pocket maximums.
 Please note that your vision care, prescription drug retail deductible, and copayments do not count toward the annual out-of-pocket maximums.